Avanade/Beef/samples/MyEf.Hr/docs/2-Employee-DB.md

 Now that the Reference Data tables exist they will need to be populated.
 It is recommended that where possible that the Production environment values are specified (as these are intended to be deployed to all environments).

 These values (database rows) are specified using YAML.
-For brevity in this document, copy the data for the above tables **only** (for now) from [`RefData.yaml`](../MyEf.Hr.Database/Data/RefData.yaml) replacing the contents of the prefilled `RefData.yaml` within the `My.Hr.Database/Data` folder.
-Finally, remove the `PerformanceOutcome` lines at the end of the file.
+For brevity in this document we will grab the data we need from [`RefData.yaml`](../MyEf.Hr.Database/Data/RefData.yaml).
+Take the contents of this file, copy and replace the contents of the prefilled `RefData.yaml` within the `My.Hr.Database/Data` folder.
+Finally, remove the `PerformanceOutcome` lines at the end of the file (we are not creating or populating this table for now).

-_Note:_ The format and hierarchy for the YAML, is: Schema, Table, Row.
+_Note: The format and hierarchy for the YAML, is: Schema, Table, Row.
 For reference data tables where only `Code: Text` is provided, this is treated as a special case shorthand to update those two columns accordingly (the other columns will be updated automatically).
-The `$` prefix for a table indicates a `merge` versus an `insert` (default).
+The `$` prefix for a table indicates a `merge` versus an `insert` (default)._

 ``` yaml
 Hr: